 Watch for wildlife as you follow the Goose Creek Trail through cypress swamps to the Pamlico River. photograph by Little Washington, NC

 Engage in arts appreciation: Through Arts of the Pamlico, the historic Turnage Theatre hosts live music, theater classes and camps, and stages performances.
-Executive director Debra Torrence is especially excited about Pirates of the Pamlico, a 45-minute play on the riverfront that tells the stories of the pirates who sailed the Pamlico River, which debuts this summer.
-The theater also features a bakery, art gallery, and fashion and entertainment museum with exhibits that delight visitors of all ages.
+The theater also features an art gallery and fashion and entertainment museum with exhibits that delight visitors of all ages.
 On Saturdays from 10 a.m. to 2 p.m., the theater hosts “music jams,” when local musicians take the stage for impromptu concerts.

 Set sail at the North Carolina Estuarium: Located right on the waterfront, this environmental education center — the first of its kind in the world — celebrates North Carolina’s coastal rivers and estuaries — an ecosystem where fresh and salt water mix.
 Experience the ecology and culture of Washington through 200-plus exhibits.
-Educational specialist Russ Chesson notes that the littlest visitors love learning about the parasitic zombie crabs and getting up close to the alligators, toads, and corn snakes that call the estuarium home.
+Longtime employee Sheila Taylor notes that the littlest visitors love learning about the parasitic zombie crabs and getting up close to the alligators, toads, and corn snakes that call the estuarium home.

-Then, hop aboard the River Roving pontoon boat (reserve in advance because seats for the twice-daily tours fill up fast).
+Then, hop aboard the River Roving pontoon boat (reserve in advance because seats fill up fast).
 The free 90-minute guided boat tours include behind-the-scenes tours of the Tar-Pamlico River.
+Tours are Wednesday-Friday at 10 a.m. and 12 p.m. and Saturday at 10 a.m. from April through October.
+Donations for the tour are appreciated but are not required.

 The North Carolina Estuarium is located right on the waterfront and celebrates North Carolina’s coastal rivers and estuaries. photograph by Little Washington, NC